Every Gifted Mind Deserves to Be Understood

 Can adults be assessed for giftedness?

 Yes.
 While many people think of a gifted test as something for children, adults can benefit from it too.
 Some want answers about how they think and learn, while others are exploring personal growth or career direction.
-We offer giftedness assessment in Calgary and across Alberta for adults as well as children.

 How long does the whole process take?